NetPyNE Modeling Specification v1.0

 Sub-cellular connectivity rules - Redistribution of synapses

-Once connections are defined via the connParams ordered dictionary, it may be necessary to redistribute synapses according to specific profiles along the dendritic tree.
-For this purpose, the subConnParams ordered dictionary set the rules and parameters governing this redistribution.
+ordered dictionary set the rules and parameters governing this redistribution.
 Each item in this dictionary consists in a key and a value.
 The key is a label used as a reference for this redistribution rule.
 The value is a dictionary setting the parameters for this process and includes the following fields:

-• preConds / postConds - Set of conditions for the pre- and post-synaptic cells
+preConds / postConds - Set of conditions for the pre- and post-synaptic cells

-As in the connParams specifications, these fields provide attributes/tags to select already established connections that satisfy specific conditions on pre- and post-synaptic sides.
-They are defined as a dictionary with the proper attributes/tags and the required values, e.g. {‘cellType’: ‘PYR’}, {‘pop’: [‘Exc1’, ‘Exc2’]}, {‘ynorm’: [0.1, 0.6]}.
+specifications, these fields provide attributes/tags to select already established connections that satisfy specific conditions on pre- and post-synaptic sides.
+They are defined as a dictionary with the proper attributes/tags and the required values, e.g. {‘cellType’: ‘PYR’}, {‘pop’: [‘Exc1’, ‘Exc2’]}, {‘ynorm’: [0.1, 0.6]}.groupSynMechs (optional) – List of synaptic mechanisms grouped together when redistributing synapses

 If omitted, post-synaptic locations of all connections (meeting preConds and postConds) are redistributed independently with a given profile (defined below).
 If a list is provided, synapses of common connections (same pre- and post-synaptic neurons for each mechanism) are relocated to the same location.
 For example, [‘AMPA’,’NMDA’].

-• sec (optional) – List of sections admitting redistributed synapses
+sec (optional) – List of sections admitting redistributed synapses

 If omitted, the section used to redistribute synapses is the soma or, if it does not exist, the first available section in the post-synaptic cell.
 For example, [‘Adend1’,’Adend2’, ‘Adend3’,’Bdend’].

-• density - Type of redistribution.
+density - Type of redistribution.
 There are a number of predefined rules:

-• type - Type of synaptic density map.
+- Type of synaptic density map.
 Available options: 1Dmap or 2Dmap.

 In addition, it should be included:

-• gridY – List of positions in y-coordinate (depth)
+– List of positions in y-coordinate (depth)gridX

-• gridValues – one or two-dimensional list expressing the (relative) synaptic density in the coordinates defined by (gridX and) gridY.
+– one or two-dimensional list expressing the (relative) synaptic density in the coordinates defined by (gridX and) gridY.

 For example,